spawnlabs/spawnwatcher/README.md

 good and quick visual indication of whether or not that site and your repo are in sync.

 Hallmonitor has a chef-installed apache2 server.

-To serve out the index.html file directly from its spawnwatcher repository, /etc/apache2/sites-available/default was copied to /etc/apache2/sites-enabled/default, changes were made and the apache2 service was restarted.
+To serve out the index.html file directly from the spawnwatcher repository, /etc/apache2/sites-available/default was left unchanged but was copied to /etc/apache2/sites-enabled/default where changes were made.
+The apache2 service was then restarted.

-A copy of the final 'default' file is at the top level of this repo.
+A copy of the final 'default' file is at the top level of this repo, as a backup in case of an apache reload.

+Thanks to the site-specifier in the 'default' file, Changes to the index.html file will be seen immediately on the site; no further configuration or restart of apache will be needed.